wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ### Weave expression

 Weave expressions allow the user to query the data stored in W&B - from runs, to artifacts, to models, to tables, and more.
-Common weave expression that you can generate when you log a Table with `wandb.log({"cifar10_sample_table":<MY_TABLE>})`.
-Will look like this:
+Common weave expression that you can generate when you log a Table with `wandb.log({"cifar10_sample_table":<MY_TABLE>})`:

 ![](/images/weave/basic_weave_expression.png)